Alwinator/aw-watcher-utilization/README.md

 It is basically a [psutil](https://github.com/giampaolo/psutil) wrapper for [Activity Watch](https://github.com/ActivityWatch/activitywatch).
 I have only left out some too detailed information.

-It creates a dump every n seconds.
-(Can be cahnged in the config, default 5 seconds) Here you can see an example data dump:
+It creates a data dump every n seconds.
+(Can be changed in the config, default 5 seconds) Here you can see an example data dump:
 <details>
 <summary>Expand to see the data dump</summary>
 <pre>